learnpoint/piko/README.md

 You can write your pages in markdown.

-Markdown pages can include snippets:
+Snippets can be included in markdown pages:

 ```md
 <!-- header.html, { title: "Welcome"} -->